(This document is by the Irish Revenue Commissioners, www.revenue.ie)

 - Dividend Withholding Tax - Chapter 8A, Part 6, Taxes Consolidation Act, 1997.

-We are a not for profit organization does that mean we are a charity and entitled to tax exemption?
+We are a not for profit organisation; does that mean we are a charity and entitled to charitable tax exemption?

-No, the absence of profit motivation does not automatically make a charity entitled to tax exemption.
-In examining an application for tax exemption the Charities Section will examine the case with regard to the objects, the actual activity of the applicant and case law.
+No, the absence of profit motivation does not automatically make a charity entitled to charitable tax exemption.

-We are an unincorporated body and have been advised to change the legal structure of the organisation to an incorporated body governed by Memorandum and Articles of Association; will this affect charitable tax exemption?
+We are an unincorporated body and have been advised to change the legal structure of the organisation to an incorporated body governed by a Constitution (formerly a Memorandum and Articles of Association); will this affect charitable tax exemption?

 Non-resident charities based in an EEA / EFTA country can apply for a determination under Sections 208A and 208B of the Taxes Consolidation Act 1997.